wfalkwallace/markaround/README.md

 - escapes `&amp;`, `&copy;` as & and © -- less-than and tags too
 - CONTENT: how do we keep all the content? not like wdjc where all content is of known form/reserved/constructed syntax.
 - whitespace matters! tabs and newlines are relevant now. but not always maybe? worth keeping in mind: may be trouble at the parser.
-- hr's
+- `<hr>`'s
-- maybe even panels and things? code/pre? block quotes? hrms
+- maybe even panels and things? code/pre? block quotes? hrm
+- footnote style links